kukuruza/shuffler/README.md

 # shuffler

-Toolbox for manipulating image annotations in computer vision.
+Toolbox for playing with data when preparing to train a model in computer vision.

 - [Motivation](#motivation)
 - [Functionality](#functionality)